Vantiv Overall Rating

 Vantiv Complaints & Service | B

-For Vantiv’s size and time in business, the company appears to be performing at an above average level in terms of overall merchant satisfaction.
-The factors that lower the company’s rating are extensive use of sub-ISOs, resellers and subsidiaries (a tactics which makes measurement of merchant satisfaction difficult to quantify), reports of poor customer service, and reports of nondisclosure of the early termination fee prior to setting up accounts.
+For Vantiv’s size and time in business, the company appears to be performing at an above-average level in terms of overall merchant satisfaction.
+The factors that lower the company’s rating are extensive use of sub-ISOs, resellers and subsidiaries (a tactic which makes measurement of merchant satisfaction difficult to quantify), reports of poor customer service, and reports of nondisclosure of the early termination fee prior to setting up accounts.
 Additionally, a few of Vantiv’s sub-ISOs and subsidiaries have numerous complaints, for which Vantiv may or may not bear some responsibility (a fact we hope to better understand in future updates of this review).
-If you have additional information about Vantiv, please leave it below.

-Leave your Vantiv review in the comment section at below.
+Leave your Vantiv review in the comment section below:

 |Top Providers By Specialty|